fallenby/techies/README.md

             Allows only numeric inputs in the range of 1 to 3.

-    inc
-        Inclusion validation.
-This Rule allows only the inputs explicitly specified.

-            e.g. <input type="text" tchs="inc['a','b',1,2]"></input>

-            Allows only the inputs of the characters 'a' or 'b', and the numbers 1 or 2.

     exc
         Exclusion validation.
 This Rule allows all inputs other than those specified.